ModelOriented/treeshap/README.md

 install.packages('treeshap')
 ```

-You can install the latest development version from GitHUB using
+You can install the latest development version from GitHub using
 `devtools` with:

 ``` r